 DNA Matches and Your Public Tree

 The other major advantage of doing a DNA test is the possibility of finding relatives from potentially all over the world.
-If you’ve chosen to be listed as an AncestryDNA match, you’ll be able to see people who you may be related to.
+If you’ve chosen to be listed as an AncestryDNA match, you’ll be able to see people you may be related to.

 In short, AncestryDNA compares your results to the results of every sample in their database.
-They’re looking for segments of DNA (not data from your family tree) that you have in common with millions of other test results catalogued on AncestryDNA.
+They’re looking for segments of DNA (not data from your family tree) that you have in common with millions of other test results cataloged on AncestryDNA.

 When they find a match that’s reputable enough to indicate a possible relationship, they will calculate the closeness of the relationship based on how much you share from a common ancestor.
 Your matches are visible when you click on the See Matches button or the View All DNA Matches button on your home page.

 You can also click on Additional Communities on your Ethnicity Estimate panel to explore groups of AncestryDNA members who may have descended from a population of common ancestors.